AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 Senders and Receivers MUST be compliant with the IS-05 requirements for any permitted IS-05 transport.

-For transports requiring an SDP, such as RTP, the sender MUST publish this at the /transportfile end-point and MUST comply with the IS-05 usage guidelines for the specific transport and [RFC 4566][RFC-4566].
+For transports requiring an SDP, such as RTP, the sender MUST publish this at the /transportfile endpoint and MUST comply with the IS-05 usage guidelines for the specific transport and [RFC 4566][RFC-4566].

 An example SDP is provided in the [Examples](../examples/).